Simple Mindfulness Exercises for Teens and Adults with ADHD

 - Identify one taste or sensation in the mouth.

 By engaging multiple sensory channels, this practice anchors awareness in the present moment and promotes calm.
-It is particularly useful for adolescents experiencing emotional dysregulation or sensory overwhelm.

 2. Box Breathing (Four-by-Four Technique)